tor-iv/tor-iv/README.md

 - Computer Science Student at [University of Notre Dame][nd] <br />

 ## About:
-- Currently Learning: React
+- Currently Learning: Machine learning
-- 2022 Goals: Make something that makes my life just a little bit easier
+- 2023 Goals: Make something that makes my life just a little bit easier
 - Fun Fact: I love to do pottery in my freetime

 ## Languages: